StudyFrenchSpanish

 3. Plenty of programs, languages, levels

 Although Memrise is generally vocabulary-focused, it still has a lot to offer.
-On this app, you can learn several languages concurrently for different levels and on diverse topics.
+This app allows you to learn several languages concurrently for different levels and on diverse topics.

-The interface is appealing, and the program is also a game-based system that makes learning an enjoyable activity.
+The interface is appealing, and the program is also a game-based system that makes learning enjoyable.

-You can move from beginner to intermediate to advanced without changing for another app.
+You can move from beginner to intermediate to advanced without changing to another app.

 You can find courses on specific subjects that may interest you, like travel or business vocabulary.